puppetlabs/puppetlabs-puppet_operations_appliance/README.md

 ## Limitations
  - The RSAN importer class should only be applied one agent node
- - All features are currently
+ - All features are currently enabled and can not be individually disabled, this will be addressed in future releases

 ## Known Issues